-I have embarked on a journey and it is not your standard journey or quick refreshing holiday.
-You see you may have read one of my previous posts where I admitted that I suffer from chronic and insatiable wander lust.
-I have perpetually itchy feel (and I do not mean the “go see your doctor” type of itch).
-In an attempt to quite the travel beast that dwells within me and constantly screams for fulfillment, I have set sail on an escapist, literary journey.
-I have packed my bag, my passport, my mozzie spray and I’ve set off to see if I can travel ‘Around the world in 80 literary ways”!
+I have embarked on an escapist, literary journey.
+I have packed my bag, my passport, my map and I’ve set off to see if I can travel “Around the world in 80 literary ways”!
 I plan to read both fiction and non-fiction in an attempt to traverse this wide and wonderful world of ours.
 Book twenty-six in my journey lands allows me to linger a little longer in the Malaysia Highlands.